 Classics is the study of the Greco-Roman world, with the aim of understanding more about it and its influence on the modern world.
 It has been a cornerstone in European education since the Middle Ages, and involves the study of the visual arts, artifacts, literature, history, languages, and philosophy of Ancient Greece and Rome.
 Its approach is interdisciplinary and requires advanced knowledge of both Ancient Greek and Latin, as well as familiarity with archeological methods, historiography, literary analysis, and hermeneutics.

 The core topics introduce the field of classics and give students the skills and understanding to choose and pursue their interests in the specialized topics.
-The Director of Studies will make adaptations based on student ability and schedule.
 Students must attain advanced Greek and Latin.
 On completing the core, students will be able to independently read the historical and academic literature.
 The core topics are:

 Specializations should be discussed with the Director of Studies.
 On completing specializations, students will be able to independently read advanced literature and conduct a final project in that topic.
 Some suggested specializations are: